owncloud-archive/documentation/admin_manual/configuration/user/user_auth_ldap.rst

 Syncing Users
 -------------

-You need to sync all LDAP users to your ownCloud database after they've been created, using :ref:`the occ command <syncing_user_accounts_label>`.
+While users who match the login and user filters can log in, only synced users will be found in the sharing dialog.
+Whenever users log in their display name, email, quota, avatar and search attributes will be synced to ownCloud.
+If you want to keep the metadata up to date you can set up a cron job, using :ref:`the occ command <syncing_user_accounts_label>`.
-Versions of ownCloud before 10.0 imported all users when the user page loaded, but this is no longer the case.
+Versions of ownCloud before 10.0 imported all users when the users page was loaded, but this is no longer the case.

-In versions of ownCloud from 10.0 onward, un-synced users *can* log in, **but** LDAP account changes won’t be reflected in ownCloud.
-This includes user quotas and search option changes.

-Therefore, we recommend :ref:`creating a Cron job <cron_job_label>`, to automate regularly syncing LDAP users with your ownCloud database.
+We recommend :ref:`creating a Cron job <cron_job_label>`, to automate regularly syncing LDAP users with your ownCloud database.

 How Often Should the Job Run?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^